Let’s talk about how to save money on laundry and find the tricks to reduce your spending when it comes to it, shall we?

 I'm going to be honest here; I completely dislike seeing loads “wasted.”
 What does that mean?
 It means when I walk into my laundry room and see that the load consists of a few garments and the washer tub is not even filled to capacity!

-That is waste of water, power, and a waste of detergent.
+That is a waste of water, power, and a waste of detergent.
 It's also a waste of money on many levels; it makes me cry.

 To keep the cost of your laundry low, simply wash when you have a full load of laundry to do.
 This will bring your cost down and also save you time on doing multiple loads.